 2000 B.S.
 University of Georgia, Chemistry, Biology Minor

-2016 – current Assistant Professor, Department of Animal Sciences, CSU
+2018 - current Associate Professor, Department of Animal Sciences, CSU 2016 – 2018 Assistant Professor, Department of Animal Sciences, CSU

 2015 – 2016 Assistant Project Scientist step IV, University of San Diego, CA

 2013 – 2016 Senior Research Associate, University of Colorado, Boulder, CO

 2010 – 2013 Post-doc, University of Colorado, Boulder, CO

 2008 – 2010 Post-doc, Australian Centre for Ancient DNA, Adelaide, Australia

 2003 – 2007 Contracts w/ Pisces Molecular, CDOW, USFS, USFWS

 2001 – 2002 TA, University of Colorado, Boulder, CO